nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 The FHIR specification defines a set of [data types](https://www.hl7.org/fhir/DSTU2/datatypes.html) that are used for the resource elements.

-The user locale (i.e. user's language, region and any special variant preferences that the user may want to see in their user interface) of a systems SHALL NOT effect the FHIR on the wire representation of any data types (especially date-time and number formats).
+The user locale (i.e. user's language, region and any special variant preferences that the user may want to see in their user interface) of a systems **MUST NOT** effect the FHIR on the wire representation of any data types (especially date-time and number formats).

-Certain aspects of [Primitive Data Type](https://www.hl7.org/fhir/DSTU2/datatypes.html#primitive) respresentation warrant further consideration and SHALL be taken into consideration when designing and constructing FHIR resources.
+Certain aspects of [Primitive Data Type](https://www.hl7.org/fhir/DSTU2/datatypes.html#primitive) respresentation warrant further consideration and **MUST** be taken into consideration when designing and constructing FHIR resources.

 For example:

-- Leading 0 digits are not allowed.
+- leading 0 digits are not allowed
-- Strings SHALL NOT exceed 1MB in size.
+- strings **MUST NOT** exceed 1MB in size
-- URIs are case sensitive.
+- URIs are case sensitive
-- UUID values (urn:uuid:53fefa32-fcbb-4ff8-8a92-55ee120877b7) use all lowercase.
+- UUID values (urn:uuid:53fefa32-fcbb-4ff8-8a92-55ee120877b7) use all lowercase
-- Dates have no time zone.
+- dates have no time zone
-- Dates can be partial dates (e.g. just year or year + month).
+- dates can be partial dates (e.g. just year or year + month)
-- Precision of the decimal value has signficance.
+- precision of the decimal value has significance
-- Primitive types other than string SHALL NOT have leading or trailing whitespace.
+- primitive types other than string **MUST NOT** have leading or trailing white-space
-- [Use of null](https://www.hl7.org/fhir/DSTU2/json.html#null) and empty / zero length values in [XML and JSON representations](https://www.hl7.org/fhir/DSTU2/datatypes.html#1.19.0.1.1)
+- [use of null](https://www.hl7.org/fhir/DSTU2/json.html#null) and empty / zero length values in [XML and JSON representations](https://www.hl7.org/fhir/DSTU2/datatypes.html#1.19.0.1.1)

 ### [Resource narrative](https://www.hl7.org/fhir/DSTU2/narrative.html) ###